The Difference between Nitrites and Nitrates and How They Affect Our Health

 • industrial and food processing waste.

 Commonly, nitrates taste salty and give color to the meat.
 Nitrates that are naturally found in beetroot also help increase performance during exercise.
-In addition, it is a natural enhancer that is mostly consumed by sports enthusiasts.
-Nitrates function as a preservative that helps in preventing the growth of harmful bacteria in food.
+In addition, it is a natural enhancer that sports enthusiasts mostly consume.
+Nitrates function as a preservative that helps prevent the growth of harmful bacteria in food.

-It is mostly used in processed foods like sausages, bacon, hotdogs, and hams.
-The nitrates are added to the meat that gives a salty taste and eliminates bacterial growth that causes a foul odor, thus preserving the meat from decomposition.
+Nitrates are mostly used in processed foods like sausages, bacon, hotdogs, and hams.
+They give the meat a salty taste and eliminate bacterial growth that causes a foul odor, thus preserving the meat from decomposition.

 Nitrates VS Nitrites